ridingwolf/6letterwordexercise/README.md

 fo+obar=foobar
 ```

-You can start by only supporting combinations of two words and improve the algorithm at the end of the exercise to support any combinations, if time permits.
+You can start by only supporting combinations of two words and improve the algorithm at the end of the exercise to support any combinations.

-Treat this exercise as if you were writing production code; think TDD, SOLID, clean code and avoid primitive obsession.
+Treat this exercise as if you were writing production code; think unit tests, SOLID, clean code and avoid primitive obsession.
 Be mindful of changing requirements like a different maximum combination length, or a different source of the input data.

-Don't spend too much time on this; an hour or so is fine.
+Don't spend too much time on this.

-When starting this exercise, please make a fork of this repository.